yuchingho/University/3) UWS Third Year/3) Both Semesters - Games Development Project/Assessment/README.md

-Made in 2018, Spelling Test is a small game about a young wizard apprentice overcoming his master, proving that he was worthy all along.
+Made in 2018, 3rd Year, Spelling Test is a small game about a young wizard apprentice overcoming his master, proving that he was worthy all along.

 Responsible for – Scripting, level design, and making assets.
 (Group Project).